 \begin{abstract}

 This paper introduces an approach to render 3D tubes using hardware tessellation.
-The proposed technique explores the new GPU pipeline, hull, tessellator and domain stages, so that the tube mesh can be created in the last possible step inside the pipeline, reducing the bottleneck of the CPU to GPU bandwidth, enabling real time framerates for models with a massive number of tubes.
-As the proposed solution creates the meshes dynamically, it also enables viewing the tubes even when the camera is far away from them, without the typical aliasing problem.
+The proposed technique explores the new GPU pipeline, hull, tessellator and domain stages, so that the tube mesh can be created in the last possible step inside the pipeline, thereby reducing the bottleneck of the CPU to GPU bandwidth and enabling real time framerates for models with a massive number of tubes.
+As the proposed solution creates the meshes dynamically, it also enables viewing of the tubes, even when the camera is far away, without the typical aliasing problem.
 This approach demonstrates a well balanced solution for 3D tube rendering in CAD applications.
-We had considerable gains on four major concerns in real time rendering: performance, image quality, simplicity of implementation and memory consumption.
+We made considerable gains on four major concerns in real time rendering: performance, image quality, simplicity of implementation and memory consumption.

 \end{abstract}